 3. Give references and data from past sales experiences

-- A business card handed out during a presentation can easily get lost; don’t forget to include website links, email links, and any other information in your leave-behind that may be necessary for prospects to follow up with your offer.
+A business card handed out during a presentation can easily get misplaced or lost.
+Be sure to include website links, email links, and any other information in your leave-behind that may be necessary for prospects to follow up with your offer.